 In December 2013, Suzanne and Caroline launched The Larder Baking Company, a new wholesale operation for the breads and bakery goods developed with partner and master baker Nathan Dakdouk.
 The expanded production services all of their restaurants and retail operations in addition to supplying other restaurants and retail markets throughout greater Los Angeles and California.

-As part of a partnership with the LA Phil and Sodexo Leisure, Suzanne Goin and Caroline’s parent company, The Lucques Group, oversee the new Hollywood Bowl Food + Wine operations at the famed Hollywood Bowl beginning summer of 2016.
+As part of a partnership with the LA Phil and Sodexo Leisure, Suzanne Goin and Caroline’s parent company, The Lucques Group, oversee the new Hollywood Bowl Food + Wine operations at the famed Hollywood Bowl which began in summer of 2016.
 The newest venture for Suzanne and Caroline is the debut of food and beverage services of the highly anticipated Proper Hotel in downtown Los Angeles, slated to open in fall 2019.

-Suzanne Goin and her husband David live in Los Angeles with their three children and multiple fish.
+Suzanne Goin and her husband David live in Los Angeles with their three children, two cats, one dog and multiple fish.